reactive-streams/reactive-streams-jvm/tck/README.md

 }
 ```

-The additional configuration options reflect the options available in the Subscriber and Publisher Verifications.
+The additional configuration options reflect the options available in the `Subscriber` and `Publisher` Verifications.

-The `IdentityProcessorVerification` also runs additional sanity verifications, which are not directly mapped to
+The `IdentityProcessorVerification` also runs additional "sanity" verifications, which are not directly mapped to
-Specification rules, but help to verify that a Processor won't "get stuck" or face similar problems.
+Specification rules, but help to verify that a `Processor` won't "get stuck" or face similar problems.
 Please refer to the
 sources for details on the tests included.

 ## Ignoring tests
-Since you inherit these tests instead of defining them yourself it's not possible to use the usual `@Ignore` annotations
+Since the tests are inherited instead of user defined it's not possible to use the usual `@Ignore` annotations
-to skip certain tests (which may be perfectly reasonable if your implementation has some know constraints on what it
+to skip certain tests (which may be perfectly reasonable if the implementation has some know constraints on what it
 cannot implement).
-We recommend the below pattern to skip tests inherited from the TCK's base classes:
+Below is a recommended pattern to skip tests inherited from the TCK's base classes:

 ```java
 package com.example.streams;